samscv/aa_tournament/README.md

 ## Overview

-`adaptive_mirror_fox` is an intelligent and context-aware strategy designed for the **Iterated Prisoner's Dilemma Tournament**.
-It balances friendliness, adaptability, and strategic retaliation to maximize total score in both short and long games.
-The strategy evolves its behavior based on the opponent's past moves and dynamically chooses who to play against in Round 3, aiming to create the highest scoring opportunities.

-The algorithm strictly follows all requirements and constraints provided for the tournament and is divided into two parts:
-- **Round 1 & 2**: Implements the `strategy(...)` function that responds to each move.
-- **Round 3**: Implements the `strategy_round_3(...)` function which includes both the move and opponent selection.
+`adaptive_mirror_fox` is a strategic algorithm created for the Iterated Prisoner's Dilemma tournament (Part 1).
+It is designed to promote cooperation while defending itself intelligently when facing betrayal.
+The algorithm is written in pure Python and fully respects all tournament rules, including runtime, memory usage, and input constraints.

 ---

-## Strategy Logic – `strategy()`

-This function governs decision-making for **Rounds 1 and 2**.

-### Behavior:
-1. **First move**: Always cooperates to encourage mutual benefit.
+## How the algorithm works

+The algorithm starts by cooperating on the first move.
+It monitors the opponent's behavior throughout the game and adapts its own response accordingly:

-2. **Revenge**: If the opponent defects **twice in a row**, it retaliates with a defection (a sign of malicious intent).
+- If the opponent defects twice in a row, the algorithm retaliates by defecting.
-3. **Forgiveness**: If after being punished, the opponent **cooperates twice in a row**, the strategy forgives and cooperates again.
+- If the opponent cooperates twice after being punished, the algorithm forgives and returns to cooperation.
-4. **Statistics-based logic**:
-    - If opponent is **≥70% cooperative** → cooperate (trust is earned).
+- If the opponent is at least 70% cooperative overall, the algorithm continues to cooperate.
-    - If opponent is **>40% defecting** → mirror their last move (caution mode).
+- If the opponent defects more than 40% of the time, the algorithm mirrors their last move.
-5. **Default**: If none of the above apply → cooperate (hopeful default).

-This makes it **cooperative yet cautious**, allowing it to thrive with trustworthy opponents and defend itself against hostile ones.
+- In all other cases, it defaults to cooperation.

+This adaptive approach helps the algorithm earn points efficiently with trustworthy players while avoiding exploitation by hostile ones.

 ---

-## Strategy Logic – `strategy_round_3()`

-This function governs behavior for **Round 3**, where opponent selection is part of the strategy.

-### Behavior:
-- **Same adaptive logic as `strategy()`** is used for deciding the move.
-- **Opponent Selection**:
-    - Picks from available opponents who have not yet reached 200 rounds.
-    - If all opponents are exhausted (all reached 200), continues with the current one.
-    - Prioritizes keeping the match alive with those who still allow scoring.

-This ensures:
-- **Maximum utilization** of the total available rounds (1000 total)
-- **Flexible pairing**: Works well with nice algorithms and avoids wasting rounds on consistently hostile ones.
+## Character

+The strategy is **neat** — it never defects first and favors cooperation by default.
+It punishes repeated betrayal but is also capable of forgiving and rebuilding trust.

+---

+## File Contents

+- `adaptive_mirror_fox.py`: Contains the `strategy()` function used in Round 1 and Round 2 of the tournament.